lastmeta/maestro_tcl/readme.md

 **sleep opps** - Tells Maestro to find behaviors that have consistently produced the opposite result in the change of state of the environment.
 Once found, Maestro will extrapolate those opposite actions into a list of new, predicted, but not necessarily ever seen before states that it can reference to learn more about its environment.

-(not yet programmed, but necessary...)
+**sleep react** - Tells Maestro to reset its available actions (for instance "1 2 3 4") to the default available actions (which is "1 2 3 ...
+97 98 99").

+**learn** {on/off} - Tells Maestro to memorize and encode data while it interacts with the environment or not.
+Default is always on.
+For example: **learn off**

 **acts** {actions} - Tells Maestro to use this list of actions to affect the environment.
 This command can be used before Maestro explores the environment and makes its exploration more efficient.
 For example: **acts 1 2 3 4**

+(not yet programmed, but necessary...)

 **limit** {integer} - Tells Maestro to use a threshold other than the default (2) to determine how quickly it learns things.
 This is a parameter of the internal neural network and should not normally be changed. {integer} may be 1 - 10.
 For example: **limit 5**